 Because occupations involving physical labor dominate the local economy, Powhatan is generally considered to be a blue-collar town.
 100.00% of the Powhatan workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Powhatan is a village of construction workers and builders, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Powhatan who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

-Overall, Powhatan’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Powhatan’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Powhatan has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Powhatan has few renters and college students.
 But the biggest reason it is quieter in Powhatan than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Powhatan may be for you.